How to Use Automatic Writing to Channel

 - Can I read what you, or others, have written?

-Well, if you’re interested, I’ve put together a special online course that takes you deep inside the process of Automatic Writing.
-It’s called… Secrets of Automatic Writing Is a comprehensive online course that will teach you;
+Well, if you’re interested, I’ve put together a special online course, that takes you deep inside the process of Automatic Writing.
+It’s called… Secrets of Automatic Writing It’s a comprehensive online course that will teach you;

 - How to connect with your Higher Self

 - What is out of bounds

 - Using Source to show you the way…